smw355/compose-templates/zookeeper/README.md

 # (Alpha) Zookeeper Service

 This compose file will create a three node Zookeeper cluster.
-It is designed to run on Rancher and consume the Rancer Metadata service.
+It is designed to run on Rancher and consume the Rancher Metadata service.

 ### Usage